chrishpaul/Lab2/README.md

 Requirements & Tasks:
 - [ ] Landing view with navigation to either Module A or Module B - Use a table view controller with navigation controller
-- [ ] Proper handling of Novocaine Manager input and output blocks whebn navigating between controllers
+- [ ] Proper handling of Novocaine Manager input and output blocks when navigating between controllers
 -  What is meant by proper handling?
 Nilling the audio manager so that to avoid lingering input and output blocks from previous controller?
 - [ ] Use proper coding techniques and naming conventions for all programming languages.